 - tape measure

-Once my pipes arrived, I washed them with dish soap because they are dirty… make sure you dry them right after so they do not rust.
-If they do rust, take a wire brush to them or rub them with Ketchup, yes it works!
+Once my pipes arrived, I washed them thoroughly with dish soap because they are filthy!
+Make sure you dry them immediately so they do not rust.
+If they do rust, take a wire brush to them or rub them with ketchup (yes, it works!).

-Then I started to assemble the pipe frame.
+Then, I started to assemble the pipe frame.
 I took the pipe cap and attached it to the 1 1/2″ pipe nipple.
-I then attached the pipe tee to the pipe.
-Look like this.
+I then attached the pipe tee to the pipe, like this.

-Next I attached the 7″ pipe nipple to the tee.
-After I attached the 90 elbow, this was facing the same way as the tee.
+After, I attached the 90 elbow; this was facing the same way as the tee.
 I did this four times.
-The legs looked like this.
+The legs looked like this:

-Note on attaching pipe: You want to tighten the pipe by hand as far as you can.
-Then tighten slightly move with a wrench.
+Note on attaching the pipe: You want to tighten the pipe by hand as far as you can.
+Then, tighten slightly more with a wrench.

-After attaching, I then took my tape measure and measured the distance of the 7″ pipe from the fitting to fitting.
-You will want to make sure all of the 7″ pipe is spaced the same (you can also place them side by side to see!).
+After attaching, I took my tape measure and measured the distance of the 7″ pipe from the fitting to fitting.
+You will want to make sure all of the 7″ pipes are spaced the same (you can also place them side by side to check).
 If they are not the same, tighten them until they are.

-Then I added the 10″ pipe to the pipe tees on one leg.
-This was the easiest way I found to attach everything together was by doing it this way but if you know another way please share!
-I then tightened these pipes as tight as I could with the wrench (but making sure they were still the same length).
+I then fastened these pipes as tight as I could with the wrench (but making sure they were still the same length).

-After I placed another leg next to the just added 10″ pipes.
-I found it worked best to have the leg placed on just one of the top or bottom 10″ pipe.
-So that the legs are going different directions, like this.
+After, I placed another leg next to the 10″ pipes I just added.
+I found it best to place the leg on just one of the top or bottom 10″ pipes.
+Then, the legs are going different directions, like this:

 I then screwed (rotated) the leg to one of the 10″ pipes, until the legs are equal.

-Then taking the wrench, I untighten the 10″ pipe but tightened it onto the other leg.
+Next, taking the wrench, I loosened the 10″ pipe but tightened it onto the other leg.
 I did this for both 10″ pipes, alternating back and forth between the two pipes.
 The trick is that you want the 10″ pipe threaded the same amount on both sides.
-I did this same process for the other leg frame.
+I repeated this process for the other leg frame.

-I found my leg frames to be a little wiggly but after I attached the boards onto the frame it was sturdy.
+At first, the leg frames were a little wiggly but once I attached the boards to the frame, it was sturdy.

-Once the stain dried, I applied one coat of polycrylic to the board just to help sill the board from water damage.
-After that coat dried, I then marked the board to drill holes for the brackets/straps.
+Once the stain dried, I applied one coat of Polycrylic to the board to help seal the board from water damage.
+After that coat dried, I marked the board to drill holes for the brackets/straps.

-I decided I wanted a slight overhang of the wood from the pipe frame.
-So I measured 1/2″ away from the board edge and 1.5″ from the side of the board.
+I wanted a slight overhang of the wood from the pipe frame so I measured 1/2″ away from the board edge and 1.5″ from the side of the board.
 I placed the bracket there and marked the two holes.
-Then drilled a small hole onto the marked spots, making sure not to go through the wood.
+Then, I drilled a small hole onto the marked spots, making sure not to go through the wood.

-I did this 4 times for one board but I did both boards at one time.
-In the end the board looked like this.
+I did this 4 times for one board but I finished both boards at one time.
+In the end, the board looked like this.

 For the bottom board, I attached one screw, with the strap attached, to the inside drill hole on the board (there will be 4).
-I did not tighten the screw that way it would still have room to insert the pipe.
+I did not tighten the screw so it would still be loose enough to insert the pipe.
 I then inserted the pipe onto each strap.
-Then I added the other screw to the strap using the predrilled hole as my guide.
+Finally, I added the other screw to the strap using the pre-drilled hole as my guide.
 I tighten all the screws.

 I then turned the shoe rack over and adjusted the legs (caps) until the rack was level (not wobbly).

-UPDATE 2/2017: We were having issues with the shoe rack collapsing so to solve the problem we adding some metal bars (called a strap tie).
-I found the metal in the plumbing section of the hardware store (2 of them) then added them using screws on each corner forming a “x”.
-Here is what they look like.
+UPDATE 2/2017: We were having issues with the shoe rack collapsing.
+To solve the problem, we added metal bars (called a strap tie).
+I found the metal in the plumbing section of the hardware store (2 of them) and attached them using screws on each corner forming an “x”.
+Here is what they look like:

-This solved the problem because now anyone can sit on the rack without it falling over.
+This solved the problem because now you can even sit on the rack without it falling over.

 What do you think of my industrial shoe rack?
-The process was pretty easy and it looks a lot better than what we had before.
-But how about I give you a cost breakdown?
+The process was easy and it’s a major improvement over what we had before.
+Here’s a cost breakdown for you: